didiersmith/steve/chapters/polymerized-fullerene.md

 They reached the Swan River at 4am.
 When they arrived at the sandy shoreline, Vincent took out his phone and spoke into his app, "okay, build the boat."

 The sand in front of them rippled like waves, as the billions of robots that had been following them through the tunnel network emerged, piecing together individual carbon atoms into an unfathomably complex lattice of nanotubes that made sense only to the LLM.
-Ribs began to take shape, before being hidden behind a perfectly smooth skin of carbon fiber.
+Ribs began to take shape, before being hidden behind a perfectly smooth skin of carbon fibre.
 A figurehead of Steve's terrestrial avatar took shape on the prow, adorned with a diamond crown of thorns.

 In a few minutes, the boat was done.
 It resembled a mastless, black combination of a Viking warship and a Thai long-tail boat.
 The three humans pushed it into the river and climbed aboard.